-Vic Damone, a popular crooner who Frank Sinatra once praised as having "the best pipes in the business," died Sunday, Feb.
-11, 2018.
-His daughter, Victoria Damone, told The Associated Press that Damone passed away at a Miami Beach hospital from complications of a respiratory illness.
+Vic Damone, a popular crooner who Frank Sinatra once praised as having "the best pipes in the business," died on Sunday, Feb.
+11. His daughter, Victoria Damone, told The Associated Press that Damone passed away at a Miami Beach hospital from complications of a respiratory illness.
 He was 89.

 Reg E. Cathey

-Emmy-winning actor Reg E. Cathey, best known for his roles in "House of Cards" and "The Wire" died Friday, Feb.
-9, 2018.
-"The Wire" creator David Simon, announced his death in a tweet, calling him a "fine, masterful actor" and "delightful" person.
+Emmy-winning actor Reg E. Cathey, best known for his roles in "House of Cards" and "The Wire" died on Friday, Feb.
+9. "The Wire" creator David Simon, announced his death in a tweet, calling him a "fine, masterful actor" and "delightful" person.
 He was 59.

 Ursula K. Le Guin

-Ursula K. Le Guin, an American author of novels, children's books, shown in 2001, died Jan.
-22, 2018.
-The award-winning science fiction and fantasy writer who explored feminist themes and was best known for her Earthsea books, died peacefully at her home in Portland, Ore., according to a brief family statement posted to her Twitter account.
+Ursula K. Le Guin, an American author of novels, children's books, shown in 2001, died on Jan.
+22. The award-winning science fiction and fantasy writer who explored feminist themes and was best known for her Earthsea books, died peacefully at her home in Portland, Ore., according to a brief family statement posted to her Twitter account.
 She was 88.

-Peter Mayle, author of the bestseller “A Year in Provence” and other books, died Thursday, Jan.
-18, 2018.
-According to a statement released by his publisher, Alfred A. Knopf, Mayle died at a hospital near his home in the south of France, after a brief illness.
+Peter Mayle, author of the bestseller “A Year in Provence” and other books, died on Thursday, Jan.
+18. According to a statement released by his publisher, Alfred A. Knopf, Mayle died at a hospital near his home in the south of France, after a brief illness.
 He was 78.

 Jerry Van Dyke